Exclusive Offer for Shopify & E‑commerce Brands!

 Don't ask too much

-During the checkout, one of the best ways of losing a sale is to ask for too much information about your customer.
-From the visitor’s perspective the transaction is pretty simple: they want to swap their cash for your product.
-They know that they need to hand over some other information – their name, email address, postal address etc are standard, but a major turnoff is finding a checkout which asks for seemingly irrelevant information.
-You might want to know how often your customers use the gym, but shoppers aren’t in the checkout to answer a survey.
+During the checkout, one of the best ways of losing a sale is to ask for too much information.
+From the visitor's perspective the transaction is pretty simple: they want to swap their cash for your product.
+They know they need to hand over some information — name, email address, postal address are standard — but a major turnoff is finding a checkout that asks for seemingly irrelevant information.

 No nasty surprises

-Is losing sales a part of your sales strategy?
-Then pop in some unforeseen surprises near the end, such as high shipping costs or strange terms and conditions.
-This is probably the biggest reason for abandoned carts, and is pretty simple to avoid.
-Ideally you should already be offering free shipping, at least above a certain purchase level, and simply roll the shipping cost into the product price.
-If your products are difficult to ship for some reason meaning free shipping is not practical, then make sure you clearly advertise the link for shipping information from the front page right through the site.
+Popping in unforeseen surprises near the end — such as high shipping costs or unusual terms — is probably the biggest reason for abandoned carts and is pretty simple to avoid.
+Ideally you should already be offering free shipping above a certain purchase level, or rolling the shipping cost into the product price.
+If free shipping isn't practical, clearly advertise shipping information from the front page right through the site.
 It is the surprise factor that puts people off, not necessarily the cost itself.

 Another aspect of this is giving accurate stock information during shopping.
 Finishing a purchase only to receive an email saying the product is out of stock gives a really bad impression, and could be avoided by giving the information on the product page.